nspcc-dev/neofs-api/proto-docs/object.md

 <a name="neo.fs.v2.object.Header.Attribute"></a>

 ### Message Header.Attribute
-`Attribute` is a user-defined Key-Value metadata pair attached to the object.
+`Attribute` is a user-defined Key-Value metadata pair attached to an object.

-Key name must be a object-unique valid UTF-8 string.
+Key name must be an object-unique valid UTF-8 string.
 Value can't be empty.
 Objects with duplicated attribute names or attributes with empty values will be considered invalid.